 If you’ve never had Laotian cuisine before, don’t be intimidated.
 The flavors are similar to what you’ve probably encountered in Thai dishes.
 In this classic regional favorite, fragrant lemongrass and tart lime juice play together with garlic and chiles to spice up ground chicken.
 Don’t skip the fish sauce!
 It’s undetectable but lends an important note of umami.
 Impress your dinner guests with something adventurous—they’ll never believe it all comes together in less than 15 minutes.

-Yield: 4 servings Active Time: 15 minutes Total Time: 15 minutes
+Active Time: 15 minutes

 Heat coconut oil in a skillet over medium heat.
 Add ground chicken and sauté, breaking up small pieces.
 Add in lemongrass, garlic, and chiles and mix to combine.
 Cook until chicken is just browned, about 3 minutes.
 Add in fish sauce, lime juice, coconut aminos, and coconut sugar.
 Mix to coat chicken, season, and allow the liquid to slightly caramelize.
 Season with salt and pepper.

 Place chicken mixture in a bowl and toss with cucumber, red onion, and mint leaves.
 Garnish with cashews and serve.

 Download the app for easy shopping on the go

 By providing your mobile number, you agree to receive marketing text messages from Thrive Market.
 Consent not a condition to purchase.
 Msg & data rates apply.
 Msg frequency varies.
 Reply HELP for help and STOP to cancel.